theblackwidower/MidnightStarshineBot/README.md

 ## Add to your server

 If you wish to add Midnight Starshine to your own Discord server.
-Please [click here](https://discordapp.com/api/oauth2/authorize?client_id=644793317363548170&permissions=271658214&scope=bot).
+Please [click here](https://discordapp.com/api/oauth2/authorize?client_id=644793317363548170&permissions=271658222&scope=bot).
 This will add what I believe to be the minimum permissions necessary for the bot to run without issue.
 But because this bot is continually expanding, the required permissions will likely also expand.
 Please be aware of this.

+Full administrator privileges are included in the invite link, but are only required for certain features.
+If you wish to disable administrator permissions, most features should still work.

 ## Install